fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

 	The ``libPlugin.so`` DLL is loaded dynamically by the executable at runtime which makes possible the serialization of random objects of type ``z::C`` and ``plugin::P`` thanks to export code implemented in both ``libZ.so`` and ``libPlugin.so`` DLLs.

+## Requirements

+This demo has been tested under Linux  but should work on any other OS with a descent  C++ compiler and Boost/Serialization  installed on the system.

+A CMake script is provided to build the full chain of software on Linux (DLLs and test executable).

+These examples  have been  successfully tested  on Linux  Ubuntu 16.04 with :

+	* gcc 5.4.0
+	* Boost/Serialization library versions 1.58 (system installation on ``/usr``) and 1.60.
+	* CMake 3.5.1

 ## Building the demo